 What self-love is not, however, is not egotism, narcissism or selfishness, which can be viewed as self-absorption.
 Loving oneself, paradoxically, is outward-looking because the focus is on how you can make your life count.

 Self-love requires investment in the things that bring your meaning.
 But the investment pays off.
 So make this Valentine’s Day (or your Special Day) different.
 Do something for yourself and celebrate the unique individual you are, deserving of love, joy and peace.

 How to practise love starting from ourselves ?

-You have the power to create opportunities for happiness.
+You have the power to love and create opportunities for happiness.
 According to a health and mental happiness specialist, the key is to take time out for yourself regularly and treat yourself as you would someone you love.

 Here are suggestions to give love to oneself.

 Like being in an aircraft emergency, you have to take care of yourself before you can take care of others

 Devote 5 to 10 Minutes a day as “My Time”

 Use “My Time” to do what you enjoy or simply to relax and stretch those aching muscles.
 You can also use the time to do something something to show love and appreciation for yourself.
 For example, you can wear your favourite clothes, buy something small for yourself or plan your next vacation.